- What is a depressive episode?

 - Unexplained physical ailments that do not respond to treatment, such as headaches, digestive problems or pain

-- Thoughts of death or suicide, sometimes with suicide attempts
+- Thoughts of death or suicide, sometimes with suicide plans or suicide attempts

 If a person seems to be in imminent danger of harming themselves, an emergency support provider should be contacted immediately.